 - Brush pureed peach preserves over the top of the tart.

 - Serve warm or cold.

 This pastry cream is basically a thick cooked pudding that is a little less sweet than a traditional cooked pudding.
-If you aren’t excited about cardamom, just leave it out, or substitute your favorite spice.

 - 2 cups milk